thedeepakmaurya/thedeepakmaurya/README.md

 - My Certifications
   - 📚 MERN Stack at DUCAT India
   - 💻 React.js at Udemy
-  - 💻 JavaScript at Udemy
+  - 💻 JavaScript at NamasteyDev
   - 💻 BootStrap at Udemy